 How We Achieved Accreditation

-To become an Accredited Chest Pain Center, Wise Health System engaged in rigorous evaluation by the Joint Commission for its ability to assess, diagnose, and treat patients who may be experiencing a heart attack.
+To become an Accredited Chest Pain Center, Wise Health System engaged in rigorous evaluation by the American College of Cardiology (ACC) for its ability to assess, diagnose, and treat patients who may be experiencing a heart attack.
 To North Texas, this means that processes are in place that meet strict criteria aimed at:

 - Reducing the time from onset of symptoms to diagnosis and treatment.